 Valuing goodwill is one of the potential pitfalls related to your business during divorce negotiations.
 There are really 2 types of goodwill, enterprise and personal.
 Both are business assets which can be quantified.
 These assets are classified as intangible as compared to tangible assets such as cash and equipment.

 In my practice, I often classify personal goodwill as a cost against the unadjusted value of an enterprise in the form of a percentage reduction in value (i.e. a Key Man Discount).
 It may apply to some extent in any enterprise.
 It is not unique to the classic professional trades and could apply to your business during the divorce process.
 It’s important to note that businesses have many types of intangible assets other than goodwill.
 Goodwill is not simply the difference between enterprise value and tangible assets.

 On the other hand, enterprise goodwill is an intangible asset attributed to the business without regard to who owns or operates it.
 If customers are more loyal to a technology or product as opposed to its owner, then enterprise goodwill exists.
 Enterprise goodwill can be transferred to another owner during a sale.
 Personal goodwill cannot.
 If it is determined that the value of the company would decrease significantly if the owner left, that is a strong indicator that a portion of the value of the company is attributable to the personal goodwill of the owner.
 If you are going through divorce and own a business, you’ll want to consider this.

-Divorcing in Atlanta, GA, Macon, GA or surrounding cities?
+Divorcing in Atlanta, GA, Sandy Springs, GA or surrounding cities?